ibiofab/COPIES/README.md

 ```
 ### Usage

-`CRISPR-COPIES` can be accessed from the command line.
+`CRISPR-COPIES` can also be accessed using the command line.
 For information on parameters, run
 ```
 python main.py -h
 ```